Discover B2C Commerce Project Management

 - A resource to manage testing (can be you, the PM)

 As the train pulls out of the station, give your team something relevant to read.
-Have them browse the B2C Commerce product documentation website.
+Have them browse the B2C Commerce product documentation.
 It’s a digital library that includes wireframes, functional specifications, release notes, and other relevant B2C Commerce resources.
 Also have them check the Education tab on the Salesforce Partner Community website for useful training resources.

 Now that you have the right team on board, it’s time to meet with your customer and find out what this project entails.
 You bring the train to a stop, get Mindy, and disembark to meet with your customer, Northern Trail Outfitters.